GUIDANCE FOR APPLICANTS AND FREQUENTLY ASKED QUESTIONS

 - Failure to describe in sufficient depth and details what you want to do.
 We like to know exactly what we will be funding and why it is important

 - Failure to have considered the longer term impact of the project.
 We ask about this on the application form and it is often poorly answered.
-You do need to think about longer term impact.
+You do need to think about longer term impact including the number of women likely to be affected.

 - Internal inconsistency: the application contains contradictory information